Future Vision: Retail Banking in a Digital World

 Will bank branches need to reopen?

 Even when the technology is in place, branches are still relevant, but it will be very different.
-According to The World Branch Report 2019, branches account for building brand identity and creating deeper customer relationships.
+Branches account for building brand identity and creating deeper customer relationships.

 I believe that customer experience is a critical touchpoint, as face-to-face banking helps build trust for more personal transactions such as home or car loans, as well as investments.